 John works from the office most of the time, but sometimes works from home for a day with the permission of his supervisor.
 He uses his home computer with VPN (Virtual Private Network).

 Are John and his supervisor doing their due diligence to meet the requirements for information security?

-John and his supervisor are partway there, but may need to do more.
-John is using VPN and has his supervisor's permission.
-However, they need to make sure he is following all guidelines in the Home Technology Assessment.
+John and his supervisor are mostly there but may need to do more.
+John has his supervisor's permission to work from home and is using VPN.
+However, they should also make sure he is following best practices in the Tip Guide.
 For example, is he using his home computer correctly?

 - Secure login if computer is used by more than one person

 - Files can be stored on the hard-drive only in extenuating circumstances; in these situations, files should be saved to a separate encrypted folder and moved to a protected government system as soon as possible

 Fatima sent herself a document to work on at home, but she doesn't have the latest version of Windows and can't open the .docx file.
 She uses Google Docs to translate the document.

 Are Fatima and her supervisor meeting their IM IT obligations?